Těrlicko: Etymology

 The name could be derived from the so-called cierlice, which was a tool used to comb flax.
-Another theory derives the name from Cierla or Cierlava, which were older names of the river Stonávka.
+Another theory derives the name from Cierla or Cierlava, which were older names of the Stonávka River.

 Geography

 Těrlicko is located next to Havířov, about 13 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia, in the western part of the Moravian-Silesian Foothills.
 The highest point is Babí hora Hill at 423 m above sea level.

-The municipality is situated on the shores of Těrlicko Dam, which was built on the Stonávka River in 1962.
+The municipality is situated on the shores of Těrlicko Reservoir, which was built on the Stonávka River in 1962.
 It has an area of 227 ha.

 History

 Těrlicko was first mentioned in the document of Pope Gregory IX issued for Benedictine abbey in Tyniec in 1229 as Cierlitzko.
 Těrlicko was probably owned by the abbey.
 The monks brought settlers to the area who were engaged in agriculture, especially flax growing and sheep farming.
 In 1440, the village became part of the Skoczów estate.
 In 1447, it was inherited by Przemysław II, Duke of Cieszyn, then the estate often changed owners.

 The village probably became a seat of a Catholic parish prior to the 16th century, and also a church in the hamlet of Kostelec was built.
 After the 1540s Reformation prevailed in the Duchy of Teschen both were taken over by Lutherans.
 They were taken from them (as two from around fifty buildings) in the region by a special commission and given back to the Roman Catholic Church on 24 March 1654.

 At the end of the 16th century the division into two parts developed: Dolní Těrlicko (first mentioned in 1598) and Horní Těrlicko (first mentioned in 1613).

 In 1731, the area became the property of the Larisch-Mönnich family, last noble owners.
 They owned it until 1926, since when it was no longer possible for the nobility to own a municipality.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The villages as two separate municipalities were subscribed to the political and legal district of Cieszyn.